berntf/otwo/ServerInstallTestnet.md

 ```
 sudo vi /etc/ssh/sshd_config
 ```
-Find the line stating the port number most likely looking like this:
+Find the line stating the port number looking like this:
 ```
 #Port 22
 ```